Saffron Dynamo F.C.: Ground

-Since 1976 the club play their home games at King's Park, Cambridge Road, Cosby.
-After 8 years the club purchased the ground.
-In 2011 the club opened their new clubhouse and changing facilities.
+Since 1976, the club play their home games at King's Park, Cambridge Road, Cosby.
+After eight years, the club purchased the ground.
+In 2011, the club opened their new clubhouse and changing facilities.On September 1st 2019 a 7v7 3G pitch was opened.
+And more recently: works to install pitch drainage, pitch side perimeter fencing and the tarmacking of the car park have been completed.